Castlenalacht Stone Row

-Castlenalacht Stone Row is an alignment (or stone row) of four tall and free-standing stones located on a hilltop in the townland of Castlenalacht, Innishannon parish, 6km north of Bandon, County Cork, Ireland.
+Castlenalacht Stone Row is an alignment (or stone row) of four tall and free-standing stones located on a hilltop in the townland of Castlenalacht, Innishannon parish, 6 km north of Bandon, County Cork, Ireland.
 It dates from the Bronze Age (c.
 3000–4000 years ago) and is the largest of the over 80 stone rows in south-west Ireland.

 Description

 The four Castlenalacht stones are arranged in ascending order of height across a distance of 13.4 m.
 They measure from 3.4 m to 13.4 m, making the row the largest, in both length and height, in the south-west Ireland region where the majority of Irish stone rows are found.
 The site is placed on one of the area's highest hilltops; according to the archaeologist Clive Ruggles, the builders tended to favour locations where the axis, from largest to smallest stone, leads to a relatively distant (usually more than 5.0 km away) horizon.

 A fifth and much smaller stone lying prostrate between the smaller two is of a different type of stone and can be assumed to have been placed at a later date.